hvardhan20/phone-finder/README.md

 ## Getting Started

-The main runnable files in this project are `train_phone_finder.py` and `find_phone.py`
+The main runnable files in this project are `train_phone_finder.py`, for training the phone finder model and `find_phone.py` is the phone localization module.

 ### Prerequisites

-Please try to run this project from the root of the project directory as much as possible.
+**Please run this project from the root of the project directory**.
-Command line arguments **CAN BE ABSOLUTE**.
+Command line arguments **can be absolute**.
 From the root of this project directory structure, run the `setup.py` script as
 ```
 python setup.py